-Make sure you have a very nice resume, in which you should highlight your strengths, certifications and unique selling points (USP).
+Make sure you have a very nice resume made in resume builder, in which you should highlight your strengths, certifications and unique selling points (USP).
 Your cover letter should be attractive and well-crafted as well.
 You can make your cover letter more optimal by adopting keywords from every job listing you encounter.
 Ensure that you make it through the online screening process.

 When you land an interview, ensure to be at your best.
 Be well-dressed and ethical.
 Before the interview, make sure you research the modus operandi of the place you want to work and previous research interviews that have been conducted and learn from them.

 Erin Frye, a writer with BuzzFeed, wrote an article on how to nail an interview.
 She pointed out the important points and gave natural tips that will allow you to nail an interview.
 You can check such articles to prepare yourself.